thechib12/FunctionalProgrammingProject/README.md

 This is a short explanation for the Functional Programming Project by Christiaan van den Bogaard & Rogier Monshouwer found at https://github.com/thechib12/FunctionalProgrammingProject

 ## Level 1
 Level 1 is implemented in `LogicEvaluator.hs`.
-The program `evalProp` will check for each predicate if it is true or when it does not have a truth value and has a deriving right hand side rule, it will check for each predicate in that rule for a truth value or for a deriving right hand side.
+The program `evalProp` will check for each predicate if it is true and when it does not have a truth value, it will check for each predicate in the deriving rule for a truth value or for a deriving right hand side.
+If no rule or truth value is found, the query is false.

 Usage :